chokes-Web-Repositories/Wubby-WikiJS/privacy.md

 title: Privacy Policy
 description:
 published: true
-date: 2023-07-10T09:21:38.322Z
+date: 2023-07-10T09:24:04.836Z
 tags:
 editor: markdown
 dateCreated: 2023-07-10T09:21:38.322Z
 ---

 This Privacy Policy describes how we collect, use, and handle your personal information when you use our service.
-By using our service, you agree to the collection and use of information in accordance with this policy.
+By using our service, you agree to the collection and use of information in accordance with this policy. hhh

 # 1. Information We Collect